syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Primitive Type Binding

-You can bind the data to the DropDownList as a simple collection of string, int, double and bool type items.
+The DropDownList has support to load array of primitive data such as strings and numbers.

-The following code demonstrates array of string and integer values to the DropDownList component.
+The following code demonstrates array of string as datasource to the DropDownList component.

 {% highlight cshtml %}